Beldin123/lpo/README.md

 •	Solving models via submission to the Cplex solver.

-LPO indirectly makes use of the callable C functions available in the Cplex solver by using the auxiliary GPX package.
-GPX functionality is covered in a separate document.
+LPO indirectly makes use of the callable C functions available in the Cplex solver by using the independent GPX package.